paritytech/polkadot-sdk/docs/PULL_REQUEST_TEMPLATE.md

   required)
 - [ ] I have made corresponding changes to the documentation (if applicable)
 - [ ] I have added tests that prove my fix is effective or that my feature works (if applicable)
-- [ ] If this PR alters any external APIs or interfaces used by the Polkadot runtimes, the corresponding `polkadot-fellows/runtimes` PR is ready as well (optional)

 You can remove the "Checklist" section once all have been checked.
 Thank you for your contribution!